This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Climate-related technical assistance at policy-level | NDC ambition increase goal? | Non-NDC technical assistance |

-To assist countries in the realm of infrastructure, the AfDB has teamed with the World Bank and UN Economic Commission for Africa (UNECA) to found the Africa Climate Resilience Development Fund (AFRI-RES).
-AFRI-RES is designed as an “Africa-based networked centre of technical competence and excellence” to bring together various public and private agents for infrastructure projects across the continent.
-The network is based on four components: project-level assistance, particularly in water, energy, transport and agriculture; outreach and training; development of standards, guidelines and best practice for climate-resilient infrastructure; and compiling a climate knowledge database.
+The AfDB has also partnered with the World Bank and UN Economic Commission for Africa (UNECA) to establish the Africa Climate Resilient Investment Facility (AFRI-RES).
+The AFRI-RES is designed as an “Africa-based networked centre of technical competence and excellence” intended to support capacity building among regional institutions to ensure that infrastructure investments are resilient to climate change.
+The network is based on four components: